 Prerequisite coursework #

-Some PT programs may not accept Advanced Placement (AP) credit, credit-by-exam, or exemption from degree requirements to fulfill admission requirements, or may only accept such credit under specific circumstances.
+Some DPT programs may not accept online coursework.
+Some DPT programs may not accept Advanced Placement (AP) credit, credit-by-exam, or exemption from degree requirements to fulfill admission requirements, or may only accept such credit under specific circumstances.
 Research program requirements and contact programs if you have AP credit or credit-by-exam.

 Course Requirements for IU Indianapolis School of Health and Human Sciences |